Lagoas de Santo André e da Sancha

 Park History

 The Nature Reserve was established in 2000 following growing recognition of the lagoon complex's ecological importance and increasing threats from tourism development along the Alentejo coast.
 The designation built upon earlier local protection measures and the area's recognition as an Important Bird Area.
-Management priorities include maintaining the hydrological regime of the lagoons including the annual sand bar opening, controlling development pressure, and managing visitor access to sensitive habitats.
+The site was designated a Ramsar Wetland of International Importance on 8 May 1996, pre-dating the reserve's formal creation.
+[1] Management priorities include maintaining the hydrological regime of the lagoons including the annual sand bar opening, controlling development pressure, and managing visitor access to sensitive habitats.
 The reserve participates in national wetland monitoring networks.
 Integration with the broader Southwest Alentejo and Vicentina Coast protected area network has strengthened landscape-scale conservation planning.

 Major Trails And Attractions

 Birdwatching around the Lagoa de Santo André provides opportunities to observe large numbers of waterbirds from several access points around the lagoon margins.
-The annual opening of the sand bar, typically in March, is a notable event when the barrier is breached allowing Atlantic water to enter.
+The annual opening of the sand bar, which must take place before 15 March, is a notable ecological event when the barrier is breached allowing Atlantic water to enter and marine fish to access the lagoon.
 Walking trails traverse dune habitats and pine woodland.
 The beach at Santo André offers Atlantic swimming.
-The smaller Lagoa da Sancha provides a quieter alternative with walking routes through surrounding marshland.
+The smaller Lagoa da Sancha (about 15 hectares) provides a quieter alternative with walking routes through surrounding marshland.
 The surrounding Alentejo countryside offers traditional villages, cork oak landscapes, and regional gastronomy.
 The coast provides dramatic cliff scenery to the south.

 Visitor Facilities And Travel